DTierneyDev/tierney-photography/README.md

     1. Went to the register page.
     2. Tried to submit with any empty fields.
 Confirmed that an error message appears about the required fields.
     3. Tried to submit invalid email address.
 Confirmed that an error message appears about the format.
-    4. Tried to submit an in use username.
+    4. Tried to submit an already used username.
 Confirmed that an error message appears about username being taken.
     5. Tried to submit different passwords.
 Confirmed that an error message appears stating passwords must match.
     6. Submitted correct data.
 Confirmed that the user is registered/logged in.

+3. Cart
+    1. Tried to checkout with an empty cart.
+Confirmed an error message appears and stops the user checking out with no items.
+    2. Tried to checkout with items in the cart.
+Confirmed that it sent me to the checkout page with correct items showing.

-3. Checkout - Checkout form
+4. Checkout - Checkout form
     1. Went to checkout page.
     2. Tried to submit form with any empty fields.
 Confirmed that an error message appears about the required fields.
     3. Tried to submit incorrect card data.
 Confirmed that an error message appears that we couldn't take payment and order wasn't processed.
     4. Tried to submit correct test card data.
 Confirmed that the order has gone through and appears on user's download page.

-In addition to this I had my friend test the site for me as he is a QA Tester.
+In addition to the above I had my friend test the site for me as he is a QA Tester.
 He found a few small issues that were recitified.
 Although there was one issue that he found that I haven't had time to fix.
 If you put in certain incorrect card data, such as wrong length of number.
-The error is printed into the console but no feedback given to the user.
+The stripe error is printed into the console but no feedback is given to the user.

 ## Deployment